 Cornell Lab of Ornithology - The Cornell Lab of Ornithology is a world leader in the study, appreciation, and conservation of birds.

-Cornell Plantations - Cornell Plantations is alive with plants, including a mature botanical garden, arboretum, and diverse network of nature preserves that help make Cornell one of the most beautiful campuses anywhere.
+Cornell Botanic Gardens - Cornell Botanic Gardens is alive with plants, including a mature botanical garden, arboretum, and diverse network of nature preserves that help make Cornell one of the most beautiful campuses anywhere.

 Downtown Ithaca - Downtown Ithaca is the place to enjoy the best that upstate New York has to offer.
 Surrounded by waterfalls, lakes, and forests, nowhere else in the region can you find such a wide variety of shops, restaurants, theaters, and historic architecture.